01618830666

 There are several legal ways to dispose of Japanese knotweed.
 These include:

 • Excavation and removal: Excavation and removal involve digging up the plant and removing it from the site.
-The soil and plant material are then transported to a licensed landfill or incineration facility.
+The soil and plant material are transported to a licensed landfill or incineration facility.

 Burying Japanese knotweed can lead to severe legal consequences.
 The

 The consequences of burying Japanese knotweed can include fines, legal action, and even imprisonment.
-If the buried knotweed contaminates the soil and groundwater, it can also lead to environmental damage and health risks.
+If the buried knotweed contaminates the soil and groundwater, it can lead to environmental damage and health risks.
 In addition, if you bury Japanese knotweed on someone else’s property without their permission, you could be liable for trespass and be required to pay damages.

 FAQs: